DefinetlyNotAI/Logicytics/OUTPUTS.md

 Collector workspaces are private staging locations and are removed after durable publication.
-The run tree, manifest, package, package hash, reports, and logs are retained together for `general.retention_days` (30 days by default).
-Cleanup removes only complete, run-owned directories older than that configured period.
+The run tree, manifest, package, package hash, reports, and logs are retained together until the user explicitly removes that run.
+Schema v4 does not silently expire completed evidence.
 Copied evidence has no separate lifetime: raw and derived artifacts follow their owning run.
-A manifest-only run follows the same run-tree retention rule but has no ZIP or package-hash sidecar.
+A manifest-only run follows the same retained-with-run rule but has no ZIP or package-hash sidecar.

 Global application, debug, and performance logs live under `output/logs/` and follow the logging limits described in the configuration documentation; they are